Connect with others who understand.

 Chemotherapy

-If you have advanced lymphoma (stage 3 or stage 4), you will probably receive chemotherapy medication as a first-line treatment.
+If you have advanced lymphoma (stage 3 or 4), you will probably receive chemotherapy medication as a first-line treatment.
 If your lymphoma relapses, your doctor may recommend a different type of chemotherapy for a second-line treatment.

 Chemotherapy drugs may be given alone or in groups.
 Some of the more common chemotherapy treatment plans include:

 Antibodies can also help people with lymphoma by recognizing and killing cancer cells.
 Antibodies are proteins produced by B cells that allow the immune system to develop immunity to viral and bacterial infections.
 Drugs manufactured using these proteins are known as monoclonal antibodies or biologics.
-The U.S. Food and Drug Administration (FDA) first approved monoclonal antibodies, including Rituxan (rituximab) and Gazyva (obinutuzumab), to help treat people with relapsed or refractory lymphoma.
-Today, they are also used as a first-line treatment.
-You may be prescribed rituximab if:

 • You did not use rituximab during the first round of treatment.